SAP-samples/teched2022-DT181/exercises/ex3/README.md

 ## Exercise 3.3 - Add Generic Tile Slider

 The target design of the app sketches an overview on open travels with a high total price in form of a tile slider in the custom page snapped header area.
-While this could be as well achieved by defining multiple tab views with a selection variant on a standard list report (and it is recommended to always evaluate what can be achieved with the standard means Fiori elements offers), customers might prefer an alternative design approach to meet their requirements, which can be met with the Flexible Programming Model.
+While this could be as well achieved by defining multiple tab views with a selection variant on a standard list report (and it is recommended to always evaluate what can be achieved with the standard means Fiori elements offers), customers might prefer an alternative design approach to meet their requirements, which can be achieved with the Flexible Programming Model.

 (16) Open the [Custom Page Sample](https://ui5.sap.com/test-resources/sap/fe/core/fpmExplorer/index.html#/customElements/customElementsOverview/customPageContent) in the **Flexible Programming Model Explorer**.